olivernn/lunr-site/source/guides/core_concepts.html.md

   <div>
     <dt><code>score</code></dt>
     <dd>a relative measure of how similar this document is to the query.
-The results are sorted by this property.
+For information on how the score is calculated, see the page on <a href="/guides/searching.html">searching</a>.
   </div>

   <div>